wilkofm/capstone-project/README.md

 npm install
 npm run dev

-- Install relevant libraries used to run this project (listed in Tech Stack below)
+- Install relevant libraries/packages used to run this project (listed in Tech Stack below)
 - Update the .env with your database details
 - Post a selection of films to your database